munificent/craftinginterpreters/book/types-of-values.md

 <aside name="pad">

 We could move the tag field *after* the union, but that doesn't help much either.
-Whenever we create an array of values -- which is where most of our memory usage for values will be -- the C compiler will insert that same padding *between* each Value to keep the doubles aligned.
+Whenever we create an array of Values -- which is where most of our memory usage for Values will be -- the C compiler will insert that same padding *between* each Value to keep the doubles aligned.

 </aside>

-So our values are 16 bytes, which seems a little large.
+So our Values are 16 bytes, which seems a little large.
 We'll improve it [later][optimization].
 In the meantime, they're still small enough to store on the C stack and pass around by value.
 Lox's semantics allow that because the only types we support so far are **immutable**.
 If we pass a copy of a Value